Wood putty and wood filler are like band-aids. Want to know why? Because they repair almost any wooden surface, you apply them.

 Again, this is similar to the ‘How to Use Wood Putty’ section.
 You have to make sure that you’re working in a clean environment.
 You don’t want to have debris in the holes and cracks while you’re filling it with the wood filler.

-Cleaning can be simple, from blowing off the dust particles in the area you’re working on, maybe brush it off with a brush or clean it with a rug to make sure the work surface is free from dirt.
+Cleaning can be simple, from blowing off the dust particles in the area you’re working on, maybe brushing it off with a brush, or cleaning it with a rug to make sure the work surface is free from dirt.

 To make sure that you have the right amount of wood filler, make sure that you apply a generous amount of fill in the holes and cracks.
 A slight excess amount of filler isn’t harmful when you’re making the application itself.